 Executive Committee

-The Executive Committee of the coalition will consist of the Chair, the Chair-Elect, the Past Chair and a staff member of the Supporting Organization of the coalition.
+The Executive Committee of the coalition will consist of the Chair, the Chair-Elect, the Past Chair, and one staff member of each Supporting Organization of the coalition.
 The term of the Chair, Chair-Elect and Past Chair will begin annually on July 1.
 The Executive Committee will provide ongoing oversight and guidance to the coalition.

 The Executive Committee shall supervise and direct the affairs of the coalition within the limits set forth in this document.